terryphelps/inspire/readme.md

 ##### Front-End
 This time around you are being thrown into a mix of several files and some basic structure.
 Take some time to look at the files.
-Remember services are used for getting and mainting the data integrity.
+Remember services are used for getting and maintaining the data integrity.
 Controllers are for manipulating the DOM.

 You will notice that the basic controllers and html structure has been setup for you.
 You will be responsible to connect each of the controllers to their appropiate service.
 Every Service is a class so be sure to instantiate the service inside the controller and save it to a variable in the controller to gain access to the needed methods.
 Take a look at the weather controller and service for a complete example of getting data from an api and seeing that data in the controller.
 Also don't forget to instantiate your controllers and add them to the app object in `main.js`.